VishnuNike/Parli-Trainer-Beta/README.md

 # Use
 - Install the .exe file and all .png files in the same folder
 - Double click the .exe file and enjoy :)
+OR
+- Install the folder which includes the .exe file and .png files all in one place :)

 # License
 MIT License - see LICENSE for more details